noisecapella/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

    individual criteria.
 See step 2.4 below for instructions.
 For more information, see :ref:`Feedback Options`.

-To add the rubric, complete these steps.
+To add the rubric, follow these steps.

 #.
 In the open response assessment component editor, select the **Rubric** tab.

 #.
-In the first **Criterion** section, enter the name and prompt text of your first criterion.
+In the first **Criterion** section, enter the name and prompt text of your
+   first criterion.

 #.
-In the first **Option** section, enter the name, explanation, and point value for the first option.
+In the first **Option** section, enter the name, explanation, and point
+   value for the first option.

 #.
-In the next **Option** section, enter the name, explanation, and point value for the next option.
+In the next **Option** section, enter the name, explanation, and point value
+   for the next option.

 #.
 Repeat step 4 for each option.
-If you need to add more options, select **Add Option**.
+If you need to add more options, select **Add
+   Option**.

 #.
-Next to **Feedback for This Criterion**, select a value in the dropdown list.
+Next to **Feedback for This Criterion**, select a value in the dropdown
+   list.

   * If you do not want learners to provide feedback for this individual criterion, select **None**.
   * If you want to require learners to provide feedback, select **Required**.
   * If you want to allow learners to provide feedback, but not require it, select **Optional**.

 7. Follow the instructions in steps 2-6 to add your remaining criteria.
 If you need to add more criteria, select **Add Criterion** at the end of the list of criteria.

 #.
-Include instructions for learners to provide overall written feedback on their peers' responses.
+Include instructions for learners to provide overall written feedback on
+   their peers' responses.
 You can leave the default text in the **Feedback Instructions** field or replace it with your own text.

 .. note:: After you publish an ORA assignment, you can no longer change the structure of the rubric or the point values associated with each criterion